Random non-Hermitian Hamiltonian framework for symmetry breaking dynamics

 To overcome this problem, we use the exact solution for $h=0$ (see Sec.~\ref{sec:app:seh}), where the transverse field is absent.
 For $J,\gamma\neq 0$ but $h=0$, we can already obtain the exact expression for the wave function $\phi$ as well as the logarithmic functions $g(t,s)$ and $\theta(t,s)$.
 Using their expressions in Eq.~\eqref{eq:m:semi:gts}, we can compute the corresponding Taylor series, with the coefficients given by \be

-\ee where we have used the notation $\tilde{W}_t =\sqrt{\gamma} 2 W_t$.
+\ee where we have used the notation $\tilde{W}_t =2 \sqrt{\gamma} W_t$.
 Next, we consider the case where $h$ is small but nonzero.
 We approximate that the expressions for $g_n$ and $\theta_n$ obtained for $h=0$ remain valid for small values of $h$.
 Substituting Eq.~\eqref{eq:g2g3J0} into Eq.~\eqref{eq:semieqforspJ}, and applying techniques from stochastic calculus, we simplify the equations for $\bar{s}$ and $\bar{p}$ as follows: \be \ee Note that Eq.~\eqref{eq:dsdpeqh0J} describes a non-Markovian process.
 This is because $d\left( \tanh\left(\tilde{W}_t\right)\right)$ differs from $d {W}_t$; while the latter is, by definition, a random variable independent of previous values due to the independent increment property of the Wiener process, $d\left( \tanh\left(\tilde{W}_t\right)\right)$ depends on $\tanh\left(\tilde{W}_t\right)$, which is influenced by the history of increments ($dW_t$) before time $t$.
 Consequently, no Fokker-Planck equation can be derived for Eq.~\eqref{eq:dsdpeqh0J} due to its non-Markovian nature.

 To validate the use of $g_n$ and $\theta_n$ for $h=0$, we numerically solve Eq.~\eqref{eq:gtsemieqwithJ} (which has already been shown to be effective) and locate the minimum point of $g$ in $s$-space.
-The corresponding trajectory of the minimum point is shown as the black solid line in Fig.~\ref{fig:app:che}(b).
-For comparison, we also numerically evolve Eq.~\eqref{eq:dsdpeqh0J} to obtain $\bar{s}(t)$, which is plotted as red dots.
+The corresponding trajectory of the minimum point is shown as the black solid line in Fig.~\ref{fig:app:che}(a).
+For comparison, we also numerically evolve Eq.~\eqref{eq:dsdpeqh0J} to obtain $\bar{s}(t)$, which is plotted as red dots in Fig.~\ref{fig:app:che}(a).
 The excellent agreement between the two indicates that our approximation works well for small values of $h$, such as $h=0.2$.